Lev Vygotsky's Theory

 7. Describe the zone of proximal development including both the upper and lower limits of the zone.

-The zone of proximal development, or ZPD, is that area bound on the lower level by tasks they student can perform on his own without and assistance and on the upper area by those tasks that the student is unable to perform even with assistance.
+According to Vygotysky (1976, p86) the Zone of Proximal Development (ZPD) is "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance, or in collaboration with more capable peers".
+In essence the ZPD is that area bound on the lower level by tasks that a student can perform on his/her own without any assistance and on the upper area by those tasks that the student is unable to perform even with assistance.
 Tasks that lie within the ZPD consist of those tasks that the student working with assistance from a more knowledgable other is able to perform.
 This is where the optimal learning happens.

 8. Describe the implications of the zone of proximal development for instruction.